New to Pilates

 What to Wear

 Wear comfortable workout clothes that you feel ok sweating in.
 You’ll be laying down some of the time (yes, laying down and working out!) with your hands or legs in the air so make sure your clothes move with you.
-You don’t have to wear shoes or socks – though you can wear socks if it is more comfortable for you.
-Bare feet give you better grip for some of the exercises.
+You don’t have to wear shoes or socks – we suggest you go barefoot or wear grip socks.
+Regular socks will make you slide too much and can be unsafe.
+We sell grip socks if you need them.

 Pilates is a form of body conditioning originally created by Joseph H. Pilates in the early 1920’s.
 He interned in a camp on the Isle of Man after WWI where he practiced his physical fitness program and developed apparatus to aid in the rehab of the disabled and sick.
 He used bed springs to create the first Reformer.
 After the War, he moved to New York City and opened a studio, located near the New York City Ballet.
 His method consists of over 500 exercises on the equipment he designed.
 As the man himself put it over 70 years ago, “In 10 sessions you’ll feel the difference, in 20 sessions you’ll see the difference, and in 30 sessions you’ll have a different body.”